-The vivid red "petals" form a rosette and is a very unique Poinsettia.
+The vivid red petals form a rosette, creating a very unique Poinsettia.

 "Carousel Red" Poinsettia has scalloped and wavy bract edges.

-Close up of Carousel Red Poinsettia and small, yellow flowers.
+Close up of Carousel Red Poinsettia and its small, yellow flowers.

 "Ice Punch" Poinsettia has a cool red bract with white highlights.

 Close up of Ice Punch Poinsettia.

 "Monet" is a vision of loveliness in soft peach tones.

 Leaves or bracts of Monet are strong and shapely.

 Instead of just placing your Poinsettia with its cellophane wrapper on the table or floor, combine it with a few complimentary house plants.